UofA-SPEAR/LogBook/README.md

 ## TO RUN:
 In terminal run: 'lb'
-Type your log into the file opened in vim
+- Type your log entry into the file opened by vim
-Save and exit
+- Save and exit (TYPE ":wq")